Company Health Scores and Valuation: Quality Is Only Half the Story

 What a company health score can tell you

-A company health score is a structured way to judge business quality using financial and operating signals such as:
+A company health score is a structured way to judge business quality across multiple dimensions.
+On TradeApes, the health score evaluates six distinct pillars:

-These signals can help investors compare businesses more systematically and spot companies that appear to be improving or weakening over time.
+Each pillar is scored independently, then combined into an overall health rating.
+This helps investors compare businesses more systematically and spot companies that are improving or weakening over time.

 Why valuation still matters